About the programme

-Involve Youth Southwark is an innovative, youth-led and youth focused skills development and participation programme that will provide 500 young people aged 15-19 living in Southwark with accredited high quality youth-led training and youth-led awareness raising and learning events, volunteering and mentoring opportunities and a youth-led support Hub that will provide tailored and peer to peer advice about employment routes and skills.
-The programme will also offer cross-cultural learning and e-learing opportunities leading to positive social action and aimed to create Healthy, Active, Safe, Prepared and Informed young citizens.
+Involve Youth Southwark (IYS) (2021 – 2022) is an innovative, youth-led and youth focused skills development and participation programme that will provide 240 young people aged 15-25 living in Southwark with accredited high quality youth-led training and awareness raising and learning events, volunteering and mentoring opportunities and a support Hub that will provide tailored and peer to peer advice about employment routes and skills.
+The programme will also offer cross-cultural learning and e-learning opportunities leading to positive social action and aimed to create Healthy, Active, Safe, Prepared and Informed young citizens.

 Underpinned by three core themes; Employability, Citizenship and Youth Inclusion, programme activities will empower young people by building their knowledge, social and soft skills and confidence, allowing their voices to be heard, improving their relationships with their peers and communities, raising their aspirations, and facilitating their transition to adulthood and independent living.

 - The IARS will target 240 young people from Southwark who might have fewer opportunities, and who are more likely to be socially disengaged, by placing them in activities specifically designed to make them feel a real sense of personal development, and begin to tear down the barriers that they might face.

 - Youth in Southwark will be empowered to become future leaders in their communities, while diverting them from harm and enhancing their employability and civic engagement, through community-based, alternative educational and volunteering opportunities.